 Going the Extra Mile

-Going the extra mile - Executive SearchWe have the flexibility to do what is best for each client.
+We have the flexibility to do what is best for each client.
 Sometimes it’s financial incentives for a smaller client, such as moving a larger percentage of the fees to the end of the search.
 Sometimes it’s just showing potential candidates to a PE partner in late-stage due diligence so they know who could help run a new acquisition.
 And sometimes it’s just about sitting down with a client to make sure they haven’t mentally changed their expectations on a search after seeing candidates.
 We are able to give this extreme attention to each client, on each search.